pablojacome/cyclistic-pj.github.io/README.md

 ### Statement of business task:

-Identify the differences in the use of Cyclistic between casual and member riders in order to launch a marketing campaign aimed to casual riders that allows them convert into member riders.
+To identify the differences in the use of Cyclistic between casual and member riders in order to launch a marketing campaign aimed to casual riders that allows them to convert into member riders.

 ### Data sources used: